hsutter/cppfront/docs/index.md

 ### A `hello.cpp2` program

 Here is the usual one-line starter program that prints `Hello, world!`.
-Note that this is a complete program... even without any `#include`s:
+Note that this is a complete program, no `#include` required:

 ``` cpp title="hello.cpp2, on one line"
 main: () = std::cout << "Hello, world!\n";